 3. Avoid wigs that don’t breathe

-Make sure you invest in wigs that allow your scalp to breathe.
+Make sure you invest in products that allow your scalp to breathe.
 Capless wigs are lightweight and allow more airflow to the scalp.
-Capless wigs do not make you feel as hot as traditional wig caps because they have open wefts at the back and sides.
+Capless products do not make you feel as hot as traditional wig caps because they have open wefts at the back and sides.

 4. Don’t neglect your hairline